Carmen

 based on the novel by Propser Mérimée

-Sung in Italian with English surtitles
+Sung in French with English surtitles

-There will be one 20-minute intermissions
+There will be two 15-minute intermissions

 April 25 & 26, 2025 | 7:00pm